bermane/ontario-inventory/03-project-details.Rmd

 ## **3.6** Knowledge & Technology Transfer {-#knowledge-transfer}

 This project is designed to support research, development and technology transfer in the use of transformation technologies such as innovative remote sensing and environmental datasets such as ALS for forest management across Canada’s forest sector.
 Specifically this project is designed to support the Provincial government of Ontario to improve the accuracy of the forest inventory through the innovative use of ALS data, as well as exploiting the available information on species and age in the current FRI.
-By undertaking these activities we contribute to the ongoing transformation of the forest sector through the development and adoption of innovative science-based solutions in particular by linking to the new Ontario governments Forest Sector Strategy.
+By undertaking these activities we contribute to the ongoing transformation of the forest sector through the development and adoption of innovative science-based solutions in particular by linking to the new Ontario government's Forest Sector Strategy.

 As the application of ALS and other 3-dimensional data to forest inventories becomes more common, the need for joint projects with industry is required to communicate the successes and caveats of these technologies and their appropriate application across Canada.
 The ultimate outcomes of this project will be a workforce that is more informed on the use of remote sensing technologies for next generation forest inventory applications.